Bryan Cabezas

-Bryan Alfredo Cabezas Segura (born 20 March 1997) is an Ecuadorian footballer who plays for Amazonas.
+Bryan Alfredo Cabezas Segura (born 20 March 1997) is an Ecuadorian footballer who plays for Universitario de Vinto.

 Club career

 Born in Quevedo, Ecuador, Cabezas began his professional career with Independiente del Valle.
 He became known internationally for his great performances against River Plate and Boca Juniors.

 In August 2016, Italian club Atalanta announced the signing of Cabezas on a five-year contract.

 Panathinaikos (loan)

 On 16 July 2017, Cabezas signed a three-year contract with the Greek team Panathinaikos.

 On 3 August 2017, Cabezas scored the second goal in the away victory 1–2 against Gabala FK for Europa League 3rd Qualifying Round.
 Two weeks later, he scored in the home defeat 2–3 against Athletic Bilbao for Europa League play-offs.

 On 16 January 2018, only six months after his contract, Cabezas' loan to Panathinaikos was ended early.
 In his time there, the 20-year-old winger made 14 official performances in all competitions scoring twice in the 2017–18 UEFA Europa League.